snscaimito/snscaimito.github.com/content/resume/index.markdown

 {% include_relative trustedBy.html %}

 ## Development Expertise
-Stephan Schwab is a seasoned software developer with extensive experience in various programming languages, frameworks, and technologies.
-His development expertise is complemented by his role as a Developer Advocate, where he uplifts technical and organizational skills within teams.
+I am a seasoned software developer with extensive experience in various programming languages, frameworks, and technologies.
+My development expertise is complemented by my role as a Developer Advocate, where I uplift technical and organizational skills within teams.

 ### Key Projects and Roles
 - **Product Designer & Software Developer**: Developed tools and applications using Java, Spring Boot, VueJS, and Docker.